mwaterfall/MWPhotoBrowser/README.markdown

 You can present the browser modally simply by wrapping it in a new navigation controller and presenting that.
 The demo app allows you to toggle between the two presentation types.

-If you don't want to view the photo browser full screen (for example if you are using view controller containment in iOS 5) then set the photo browser's `wantsFullScreenLayout` property to `NO`.
+If using iOS 5 or 6 and you don't want to view the photo browser full screen (for example if you are using view controller containment) then set the photo browser's `wantsFullScreenLayout` property to `NO`.
 This will mean the status bar will not be affected by the photo browser.

 ### Actions